 We all know that soda (or pop for my fellow Clevelanders) is bad for us.
-The detrimental side effects that come with our daily fizz are detailed in article after article.
-It is filled with sugar that causes insulin spikes, weight gain and risk of diabetes.
+The detrimental side effects of soda are detailed in article after article.
+Just some of the side effects of drinking soda include insulin spikes, weight gain, and risk of diabetes.
 Diet sodas contain aspartame that basically destroys your brain.
 High consumption of soda is associated with increased blood pressure and heart disease.
 And the list goes on…same old, same old.

 - Soda consumption by females has been attributed to lowered fertility.

 It’s clear that the effects of drinking soda have a negative impact on women’s health.
 Many women look past the side effects of soda just because of habit or the enjoyment of the taste.
 When it comes to women’s health, there has to be a better answer.

 Beat the Effects of Drinking Soda with This Alternative